 Pill esophagitis is thought to be secondary to chemical irritation of the esophageal mucosa by certain medications (eg, iron, potassium, quinidine, aspirin, steroids, tetracyclines, NSAIDs), especially when these medications are swallowed with too little fluid.

 The incidence of symptoms of reflux is up to an order of magnitude higher than the prevalence of esophagitis.
-In the United Kingdom, patients presenting to a general practitioner with symptoms of reflux esophagitis show rates in the range of 40%-65%.
-However, a retrospective review of the results of more than 8000 diagnostic endoscopies in Hampshire showed that GERD accounted for 23% of all upper gastrointestinal conditions.[27]
+In the United Kingdom, patients presenting to a general practitioner with symptoms of reflux esophagitis show rates of esophagitis in the range of 40%-65%.
+However, a retrospective review of the results of more than 8000 diagnostic endoscopies in Hampshire showed that GERD accounted for 23% of all upper gastrointestinal conditions.[28]

 A review of the Swedish National Register estimated the prevalence of esophagitis (diagnosed by endoscopy) to be less than 5% in the 55-year-old group.
 Other reports have estimated the prevalence to be on the order of 2%.